Inedo/inedo-docs/Content/proget/feeds/universal/howto-create-upack.md

 Your package will now be uploaded to your `internal-universal` feed.

 ![](/resources/docs/proget-upack-feed-uploaded.png){height="" width="50%"}

-### Alternative to Creating Universal Packages

-Instead of creating a Universal Package using pgutil, you can also use one of the following methods:

-- The ProGet UI: Packages can be created by navigating to your `internal-universal` feed and selecting "Add Package" from the drop-down menu.
-- [`upack`](https://github.com/Inedo/upack/releases): A cross-platform command-line tool to create and install universal packages
-- [`Inedo.UPack`](https://www.nuget.org/packages/Inedo.UPack): A .NET library to create, read, and install packages on a server

 ## Step 3: (Optional) Editing Your Universal Package